 Herman and Smith tend to overly revere the special traits they think make immigrants flourishing entrepreneurs.
 For one – an assumption that all immigrants (or even just immigrant entrepreneurs) possess the same specific qualities that make them prone to successful entrepreneurship.
 The authors are also overly optimistic about the rate of success among immigrant entrepreneurs.
 They not only interview successful immigrant entrepreneurs but wildly successful ones.
 Immigrants are not a special breed immune to failure, and I was left wondering about the immigrant entrepreneurs who don’t succeed or those who open a small business and struggle to make a profit every year.
 What are their stories?

 In the end, Immigrant, Inc. sheds light on an important aspect often missing from the national immigration debate – legal immigration.
 The authors focus on the immense contributions legal immigrants make to the American economy – particularly in academic and technological sectors – and the potential adverse effects to the U.S. if legal immigration were halted.
 Although it is clear Herman and Smith write with a particular agenda, their reliance on statistical data, reports from non-partisan think tanks and interviews with a wide range of immigrants, academicians and business analysts makes their book compelling for readers on all sides of the immigration debate – or those who are not sure where they fall.

 Though published in 2010, Immigrant, Inc. is an especially timely read.
-Ultimately, the authors issue is a call to action, encouraging Americans to consider the full spectrum of immigration and its effects on U.S. communities in the midst of a contentious national conversation.
+Ultimately, the authors’ issue a call to action, encouraging Americans to consider the full spectrum of immigration and its effects on U.S. communities in the midst of a contentious national conversation.

 AMIBA’s Business Against Bigotry campaign